 - Create a match-that-smell game and/or a what-was-that-sound game for children that are smell and/or auditorily sensitive.
 Going out in Nature is the perfect place to listen, observe and smell.

 - Engage in Tactile Sensory Play: Fingerpaint; play with shaving cream; playdough alone and then with added textures like sand, glitter, or beans; water basin with bubbles; bin of colored rice with hidden objects to find.
+For more sensory play ideas check here.

 - Create a place to regroup with soothing colors, sounds, and soft, comforting stuff animals or blankets.
 Help your child recognize signs of stress from sensory overload so they can take control of the situation and remove themselves before things get to a breaking point.
 This is very empowering.